ARCHIVED: Oncourse Tests & Surveys: Overview

 Note: You should not use the Immediate Feedback setting in Tests & Surveys when assessing learning, as it may provide information students can use to correct their answers before submitting a test.

 Note: To help prevent participants from losing their work because of unexpected disruptions in connectivity, configure your assessment so that it displays each question on a separate web page.
-For more, see Can I lose my work if Oncourse times out?
+For more, see ARCHIVED: Can I lose my work if Oncourse times out?

 For help documentation about the Tests & Surveys tool, see Tests & Surveys.